skip to content

 Sociology Research

-By examining the ‘independents’ in post-Socialist China who do cultural work, Ruoxi intends to understand the trends of ‘individuality’, ‘creativity’, ‘autonomy’ and ‘self-sufficiency’' vis-a-vis the authoritarian context and the neoliberal mentalities.
-Her work also contributes to a more nuanced understanding of cultural/creative work, cultural/creative workers, and their communities, and develops new insights into the individual-society relationship, individual agency, and self-sufficiency at the grassroots levels in China.
+Based on an ethnographic study from May 2020 to April 2021 across a number of Chinese cities, Ruoxi’s PhD research highlighted their alternative-seeking against various precarities in a context full of rising uncertainties.
+This work contributes to a more nuanced understanding of cultural/creative work, cultural/creative workers, and their communities, and develops new insights into the individual-society relationship, individual agency, and self-sufficiency at the grassroots levels in China.

+Dr Ruoxi Liu is also a research affiliate at the Department of Sociology, University of Cambridge.
 Throughout her research and life practices, Ruoxi is keen on exploring and developing ‘alternatives.’

 Research Interests